sedukull/githubnodejsservice/Readme.md

 # node js service for github org comments.

--- RESTful Node js service for github organization comments API.
-Uses Node.js, Express and MongoDB.
+-- RESTful Node js service.
+Wrapper for github organization comments.
+-- Persists the comments information in mongodb instead.
+-- Uses Node.js, express and MongoDB.

-## List of API's:
+## List of API's and use cases:

 GET /orgs/:org/comments
-    -Retrieves the list of all comments against the given organization.
-It will only provide the comments which are not soft deleted.
-The number of comments to be retrieved by default can be controlled through config.
+    -Retrieves the list of all comments against the given github organization.
+    -Returns the comments which are not soft deleted.
+    -Returns all the comments for the given organization.
+    -However, the number of comments to be returned can be configured by default.
+Please check app.config.json

 GET /orgs/:org/comments/:limit
-    -Retrieves the comments for a given limited by the <limit>
+    -Retrieves the given number of comments for the given organization.
+    -Number of comments are limited by the <limit> request param.

 GET /orgs/:org/comments?limit=1&page=1
+    -Helps in paginating the results.
+    -Retrieves the comments for the given org.
+    -Number of comments per page are limited by <limit> request param.
-    -Helps in paginating the results.Retrieves the comments for a given org limited by input limit and paged through page numbers.
-Leverages the mongo limit and skip logic for server side pagination.
+    -Leverages the mongo limit and skip logic for server side pagination.

-POST /orgs/:org/comments
-  - {'comment': <comment info>}
+POST /orgs/:org/comments {'comment': <comment info>}
-   Posts the comments against the given org.
+   -Posts the comments against the given org.
- Validations:
-   1. Validates whether the input org is empty and is available in the github org listing.
+   -Comments are persisted, only 1. if the input org is not empty and 2.
+Input org is available in the github org listing.
-   2. If validated correctly for input org, persists the comment in mongodb.
+   -If validated correctly for input org, persists the comment in mongodb.
-   3. The comment size is limited to 100 characters.
-The input validation for comment, can be controleld through config setting.
+   - The input comment size is limited to 100 characters.
+   - The validation for comment size to 100 characters can be controleld through config setting.
 Refer /config/app.config.json.

 DELETE /orgs/:org/comments
 - Deletes the comments against the given org.
 Its a soft delete operation.
-The comments are still available in DB for audit.
+The comments are still available in MongoDB for audit.

 ## prerequisites